ibnHatab/rake-sample-app/README.md

 == README

-This is Hello Application from Rail tutorial
+This is Hello Application from Rail tutorial.
+Application includes examples of all the major features of Rails, including models, views, controllers, templates, partials, filters, validations, callbacks, has_many/belongs_to and has_many :through associations, security, testing, and deployment.

 * Ruby version 2.1.5
 * System build on Rake 4.2.0